United States Navy: Badges of the United States Navy

-Insignia and badges of the United States Navy are military "badges" issued by the U.S. Department of the Navy to naval service members who achieve certain qualifications and accomplishments while serving on both active and reserve duty in the United States Navy.
+Insignia and badges of the United States Navy are military "badges" issued by the Department of the Navy to naval service members who achieve certain qualifications and accomplishments while serving on both active and reserve duty in the United States Navy.
 Most naval aviation insignia are also permitted for wear on uniforms of the United States Marine Corps.

 As described in Chapter 5 of U.S. Navy Uniform Regulations, "badges" are categorized as breast insignia (usually worn immediately above and below ribbons) and identification badges (usually worn at breast pocket level).
 Breast insignia are further divided between command and warfare and other qualification.

 Insignia come in the form of metal "pin-on devices" worn on formal uniforms and embroidered "tape strips" worn on work uniforms.
 For the purpose of this article, the general term "insignia" shall be used to describe both, as it is done in Navy Uniform Regulations.
 The term "badge", although used ambiguously in other military branches and in informal speak to describe any pin, patch, or tab, is exclusive to identification badges and authorized marksmanship awards according to the language in Navy Uniform Regulations, Chapter 5.
 Below are just a few of the many badges maintained by the Navy.
 The rest can be seen in the article cited at the top of this section: